 Financial support is a crucial part of all activities relevant to the implementation of the BRS conventions, in particular for developing countries and countries with economies in transition.

 The Global Environmental Facility (GEF) is currently the principal entity entrusted with the operations of the financial mechanism of the Stockholm Convention.
 It has been responsive to growing needs for funding for POPs by increasing allocated resources in each replenishment period, although there is still a gap between funding provided for POPs activities through the GEF and the funding identified as being needed to fulfil Convention obligations.
 The GEF has an advisory body called the Scientific and Technical Advisory Panel (STAP).
 It comprises of six expert advisers supported by a Secretariat, who are together responsible for connecting the GEF to the most up to date, authoritative, and globally representative science.

+The Special Programme to support institutional strengthening at the national level for implementation of the Basel, Rotterdam and Stockholm Conventions, the Minamata Convention and the Strategic Approach to International Chemicals Management (SAICM) has been created to provide support to developing countries and countries with economies in transition to enhance their sustainable institutional capacity to develop, adopt, monitor and enforce policy, legislation and regulation and to gain access to financial and other resources for effective frameworks for the implementation of the legally binding chemicals and waste conventions and SAICM.

 Appendix 2: Results of the online survey on “From science to action” for the Basel, Rotterdam and Stockholm conventions